 This approach means you can move away from unhelpful labels and instead make positions skill-focused.
 As an example, a senior developer is someone who can do at least three things on a senior level, as well as mentor less experienced colleagues.
 This brings up an important question: does knowing something automatically make you capable of teaching it?
 What about soft skills?
 Is one career tree sufficient to describe a person?
 Turns out, it isn’t.

 Senior developers aren’t just coding wizards.
 On top of mastering tech skills, you also need to learn to communicate, work as a part of a team, share your knowledge with your community, and so forth.
-All these skills need to be organized in a separate career tree which runs parallel to your tech skill tree.
+All these skills need to be organized in a separate career tree that runs parallel to your tech skill tree.
 As a consequence, a senior developer is someone who not only has the tech skill set required of the position, but who also knows the principles of building agile software, has leadership skills, and is able to speak publicly (e.g. to run a demo for a client).

 Every leaf of the career tree can be labeled not only with the technology required, but also supplemented with a list of books, articles, and presentations which help master the skill in question.
 Storing all this information in one place allows you to learn what is required as well as how to get there.